Florelle: Career

 Odette began her stage career at the age of 13, singing at the Théâtre de l'Ambigu-Comique and the Moulin Rouge.
-She is notably the partner of Raimu beginning in a sketch entitled "Le Marseillais et la Parigote".
-She worked in different establishments, then, in 1914, left for her first tour abroad with the troupe of "L'Européen"; It was then that she adopted the pseudonym of Florelle, named after a singer in the troupe, Jean Flor.
+She was notably the partner of Raimu beginning in a sketch entitled "Le Marseillais et la Parigote".
+She worked in different establishments, then, in 1914, left for her first tour abroad with the troupe of "L'Européen".
+It was then that she adopted the pseudonym of Florelle, named after a singer in the troupe, Jean Flor.
 The tour was interrupted at the beginning of August in Vienna, Austria, by the outbreak of World War I.

 After the war, she was noticed by Maurice Chevalier, with whom she participated in three films in the early 1920s.
 Florelle nevertheless remained attached to the music hall; in 1925, she was chosen as an understudy for Mistinguett and as such was the leader of the Moulin-Rouge revue "This is Paris" in a tour of South America.
-Back in Paris, she conducted a second version of "This is Paris" from 1927; in 1928–29, she again toured internationally in Europe; It was then that she was noticed by the Austrian filmmaker Georg Wilhelm Pabst.
+Back in Paris, she conducted a second version of "This is Paris" from 1927; in 1928–29, she again toured internationally in Europe; it was then that she was noticed by the Austrian filmmaker Georg Wilhelm Pabst.

 During the 1930s, she devoted herself a lot to the cinema, where her activity was intense from 1930 to 1936; after L'Opéra de quat'sous, she toured again with Pabst (L'Atlantide), but also with Robert Siodmak (Tumultes), Raymond Bernard (Les Misérables), Fritz Lang (Liliom) and Jean Renoir (The Crime of Monsieur Lange).
 On stage, in 1934 she played the title role of the musical Marie Galante by Jacques Deval, in which she found the music of Kurt Weill, but was not met with success.
 She recorded several discs, whether related to the films she was filming or not.

 Florelle's career subsequently declined; her only notable post-war film was Gervaise (1956) by René Clément.

 Death

 She lived for a few years running a café in Sables-d'Olonne.
-She returned to Paris for a while, then returned to Les Sables, living until her death in La Roche-sur-Yon, Vendée, at age 76 in a certain oblivion and, it seems, in poverty.
+She returned to Paris for a while, then returned to Les Sables, living until her death in La Roche-sur-Yon, Vendée, at age 76, in relative obscurity and, it seems, in poverty.